 The story of the curse of Mercie Dale begins around 1800 in Braintree, Mass.
-Mercie’s daughter Silence had married William Hayden in 1798, and they moved to Albany, Vt., in 1801 — all three of them.
+Mercie’s daughter Silence had married William Hayden in 1798, and she moved to Albany, Vt., in 1801, with her daughter and son-in-law.

 Mercie Dale helped William financially and he initially prospered in his new home.
 He built a spinning and weaving mill and served as a militia captain and selectmen.
 He became the town’s highway surveyor, and in exchange for his services he received payment in land.

 The Haydens would amass land holdings of more than 900 acres during their time in Vermont.
 But while William had ambition, he struggled to manage his affairs and had to turn to Mercie for help in paying his debts.
-She loaned him money, but the loans were never repaid.
+She loaned him money, but he never repaid the loans.

 In the 1820s and 30s, William’s financial troubles dogged him in numerous lawsuits, seeking repayment of debts.
 He would eventually flee to Canada to escape his debts and died in upstate New York.